 Cybercriminals are constantly changing phishing emails in order to make it through any email filters.
-Since there are no filters that can 100% guarantee that all spam or phishing emails can be blocked, it is important that you learn to identify these scams and respond appropriately by deleting them or reporting them to the Information Technology Help Desk.
+Since there are no filters that can 100% guarantee that all spam or phishing emails can be blocked, it is important that you learn to identify these scams and respond appropriately by deleting them or reporting them to the IT Help Desk.

 Examples of email phishing